 #3 Various Payment Methods

-Every country in Africa has multiple forms of payment methods, ranging from mobile payments to credit card payments.
+Every country in Africa has multiple forms of payment methods, ranging from mobile payments and transactions based on a crypto heatmap, to credit card payments.
 To ensure that consumers have a seamless purchasing experience, it is thus key for businesses to first understand the payment landscape of each city and how to incorporate these local payment methods in their e-commerce storefronts.

 Pierre-Guy shared how he has seen QR codes payment methods being used predominantly in one market and cash-on-delivery in another.
 Ensuring that local payment methods are offered by the merchant is very important in the Africa market, which would otherwise be a huge roadblock to doing e-commerce business in Africa.